halloweeks/AES-128-CBC/README.md

 # AES-128-CBC Encryption and Decryption

-This repository provides a simple implementation of AES-128-CBC encryption and decryption in C using the `AES.h` header file.
+This repository provides a simple implementation of AES-128-CBC encryption and decryption in C using the `AES_128_CBC.h` header file.
 AES-128-CBC is a widely used symmetric encryption algorithm that operates on fixed-size blocks of data.

 ## Table of Contents